ZTiKnl/sara/README.md

 please
 ```
 Sara also ignores the word `please` and the `?` character at the end of commands
-After stripping these words, the command is compared to internal commands, and if it doesnt match, it will be compared to a regex value contained in every plugin json file
+After stripping these words, the command is compared to internal commands, and if it doesnt match, it will be compared to a regex string contained in every plugin .json file

 Sara listens to the keyword '*Sara*'